 APS-C Mirrorless to replace APS-C DSLR

-With mirrorless cameras producing superb image quality that matches or even surpasses some of the current APS-C DSLR offerings, DSLRs have less and less advantages to offer to compensate for their large size and bulk.
-High-resolution electronic viewfinders (on higher-end mirrorless cameras) look very impressive, making analog viewfinders in DSLRs look ancient.
+With mirrorless cameras producing superb image quality that matches or even surpasses some of the current APS-C DSLR offerings, DSLRs have less and less advantages to offer to compensate for their large size and bulk (lack of high-quality APS-C lenses are forcing photographers to buy full-frame lenses, which are heavier, bigger and pricier).
+High-resolution electronic viewfinders look very impressive, making analog viewfinders in DSLRs look ancient.
 Autofocus performance has been getting better and better year after year, especially with hybrid AF systems using both contrast and phase detect AF.
 Lens selection is growing rapidly.
 Processors and memory are getting faster and beefier.
 Very soon we will be seeing wireless connectivity options.
 I believe all this will eventually result in mirrorless pretty much taking over the small sensor APS-C DSLR market, just like the phones are taking over small sensor compact cameras.
 And since entry-level DSLRs and lenses account for the majority of the total sales in the DSLR arena, this would take a huge chunk away from the overall DSLR market share.
 Japan has already seen mirrorless surpass DSLR sales and I believe this drastic change is coming to the rest of the world pretty soon.